Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

 The secret key rates of numerical simulations and experimental results are shown in Fig.~\ref{fig4}.
 The five-pointed stars correspond to our experimental results at different fiber lengths.
 The blue ones are for $27.27$~{\rm km} and $49.3$~{\rm km} with a reconciliation efficiency of $95$\%, and for $69.53$~{\rm km}, $99.31$~{\rm km}, and $140.52$~{\rm km} with a reconciliation efficiency of $96$\%.
 The red one is instead for $202.81$~{\rm km} with $98$\% reconciliation efficiency.
-The blue and red solid curves are the numerical simulations calculated from experimental parameters at $140.52$~{\rm km} and $202.81$~{\rm km}, respectively.
-We compare our points with the previous state-of-the-art experimental results and we also show their behaviour with respect to the PLOB bound~\cite{Pirandola_NatCom_2017}, i.e., the secret key capacity of the bosonic lossy channel and fundamental limit of repeaterless quantum communications.
+The blue and red solid curves are the numerical simulations calculated from experimental parameters at $140.52$~{\rm km} and $202.81$~{\rm km} with optimal postprocessing, respectively.
+We compare our points with the previous state-of-the-art CV-QKD experimental results~\cite{Jouguet_NaturePhoton_2013,Huang_ScientificReports_2016,Huang_OptExpress_2015,Wang_SciRep_2015,Lodewyck_PhysRevA_2007}, DV-QKD experimental results from $200$~{\rm km} to $250$~{\rm km}~\cite{Bernd_Optica_2017,Alberto_ApplPhysLett_2018,Alberto_PhysRevLett_2018}, and we also show their behavior with respect to the PLOB bound~\cite{Pirandola_NatCom_2017}, i.e., the secret key capacity of the bosonic lossy channel and fundamental limit of repeaterless quantum communications.
+Note that the current record of $502$~{\rm km} in optical fiber has been achieved by the phase-matching DV-QKD of Ref.~\cite{Fang_NaturePhoton_2020}, which is not a one-way protocol but exploits an intermediate twin field node~\cite{Lucamarini_Nature_2018}.

-In conclusion, our long distance experiment has extended the security range of a CV-QKD system to the record fiber-distance of $202.81$~{\rm km}, a distance that is fully comparable with the performance of current QKD protocols with discrete variable systems.
-In addition, thanks to optimization procedures at the optical layer (phase compensation) and highly-efficient postprocessing techniques, the secret key rates are higher than previous results in CV-QKD at almost all distances.
-It is worth to remark that these key rates have been achieved with a repetition rate of only 5~{\rm MHz}, therefore much slower than the clocks used in discrete-variable experiments (of the order of $1$~{\rm GHz}).
-Our results pave the way for an implementation of CV-QKD in more practical settings and show that large-scale secure QKD networks are within reach of room-temperature standard telecom components.
+\emph{Conclusion.} $-$ In conclusion, our long distance experiment has extended the security range of a CV-QKD system to the record fiber-distance of $202.81$~{\rm km}, a distance that closes the gap with the performance of current one-way QKD protocols with discrete variable systems.
+In addition, thanks to optimization procedures at the optical layer (phase compensation) and highly efficient postprocessing techniques, the secret key rates are higher than previous results in CV-QKD at almost all distances.
+It is worth to remark that these key rates have been achieved with a repetition rate of only 5~{\rm MHz}, therefore much slower than the clocks used in discrete-variable experiments (of the order of $1$~{\rm GHz} or more).
+While there are still several challenging techniques to achieve high-speed CV-QKD system, such as shot-noise-limited homodyne detector, high-speed postprocessing, and precise parameter estimation, our results pave the way for an implementation of CV-QKD in more practical settings and show that large-scale secure QKD networks are within reach of room-temperature standard telecom components.